Sparsha-mehta/aws-ai/src/amazonq/amzqb.md

 • SharePoint<br>
 • And many others<br><br>

 The idea is that Amazon Q Business will have built-in integrations with these services.
-Once the integration is made, it will crawl these sources and do what it's supposed to do to allow you to search them and query them.
+Once the integration is made, it will **crawl these sources** and do what it's supposed to do to allow you to **search them and query them**.

 ### **Plugins**

 Next, we have plugins.
-While data connectors are about retrieving data and understanding what knowledge is inside our company, plugins are different.
-Plugins allow Amazon Q Business to actually interact with third-party services.
+While **data connectors are about retrieving data and understanding what knowledge is inside our company**, plugins are different.

+**Plugins** allow <u>Amazon Q Business to **actually interact** with third-party services</u>.

 **Examples include:**<br>
 • Jira<br>